Linh Bui is a morning and noon anchor for WJZ.

 The Maryland native joined WJZ in 2013.
 Her story on Paralympian athlete Tatyana McFadden won an Associated Press Award for Outstanding Sports Feature.
 She’s also received Emmy Nominations for her coverage of the fatal shooting spree at the Mall in Columbia and the Baltimore riots following the death of Freddie Gray.

 Before coming to Baltimore, Linh worked at WZVN in Fort Myers, Florida, and WGXA in Macon, Georgia.

-She graduated from the University of Maryland, College Park with a degree in journalism.
-Go Terps!
-She considers the school’s award-winning program, Capital News Service, her first job.
+A proud Terp, Linh graduated from the University of Maryland with a degree in journalism.
+She reported for the school’s award-winning program, Capital News Service.

-Linh is a member of the Asian American Journalists Association.
+She is Vietnamese-American and a member of the Asian American Journalists Association.

 Linh and her husband live in the city with their baby daughter and Shiba Inu mutt.

 A Baltimore City police officer has a new partner.
 After finding an abandoned dog at a vacant home, she fell in love.

 Orioles’ opening day is around the corner and final preparations are underway to make sure everything is perfect.